miquido/lint_quido/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This is collection of Flutter lints that we share and use in Miquido Sofware House.
-This is strict, large and rouboust collection beacuse we strive for high quality code and we want follow the same rules in all of our mobile apps.
+##### This is collection of Flutter lints that we share and use in Miquido Sofware House.

+This is strict, large and roboust collection beacuse we strive for high quality code, good practices and we want follow the same coding style in all of our mobile apps.

 ## Features